-Extended IBM Operation Decision Management integration.
-In IBM® SPSS® Collaboration and Deployment Services Deployment Manager, you can use the Add New External Rule dialog box to define references to IBM Operational Decision Management rulesets that can then be used in IBM Analytical Decision Management.
+Extended ILOG Business Rule Management System integration.
+In IBM® SPSS® Collaboration and Deployment Services Deployment Manager, you can use the Add New External Rule dialog box to define references to ILOG rules that can then be used in IBM Analytical Decision Management.
 Previously, these rules could only be accessed through a web service.
-With this release, you can now reference local rules in the IBM Operational Decision Management database.
+With this release, you can now reference local rules in the ILOG database.
 For the new local option, the rule is executed via the IBM® SPSS® Modeler Server (the same server defined in Deployment Manager for use by IBM Analytical Decision Management).